reubenharry/website/content/maths/FeynmanLectures.md

 ### Chapter 3

 Probably the sort of material that gives physicsts their reputation for being insufferably arrogant, and Feynman for being sexist.
 An overview of the core fields of scientific inquiry.
-Psychology is rightly identified as having only a very small amount of success.

 ### Chapter 4